atreyad/starter-academic/content/publication/dey-2022-surging/index.md

 publishDate: '2022-01-03T14:54:28.542056Z'
 publication_types:
 - '2'
-abstract: 'Coastal flooding, exacerbated by sea level rise, is a considerable economic threat to low-lying regions.
-I investigate whether investors account and insure for this hazard by exploiting the heterogeneity of country exposure to current and future coastal floods.
-Using sovereign credit default swap (CDS) spreads as premiums that incorporate information on credit quality and insurance demand, I document that severe coastal surge disasters increase the credit risk of affected countries across contract maturities.
-For a sample of 13 countries most vulnerable to short-term coastal flooding, I find a positive and significant relationship of sovereign risk to global and local attention toward physical and adaptation risks.
-In contrast, investors do not account for adverse future trends of flooding under climate model projections of sea levels, land subsidence, and population growth.
-Countries that have built protection against 1-in-100 year floods experience no increase in sovereign risk during periods of increased attention to adaptation risk.
-Additional tests demonstrate a positive and significant relationship between sovereign CDS trading and attention, explicitly revealing that investors purchase insurance against countries with existing flood exposure.
-The results suggest that sovereign risk will rise with the perception of coastal flooding, leading to increased financial pressures for exposed countries.'
+abstract: 'Coastal flooding disasters, exacerbated by future sea level rise (SLR) and population growth, are a threat to low-lying regions.
+Using sovereign credit default swap spreads as premiums that incorporate information on credit quality, I observe that the long-term credit risk of sovereigns exposed to ex-ante coastal flooding hazard rises by 92 basis points with a one-standard-deviation increase in media attention to climate summits.
+I also document that the credit market incorporates the changing vulnerability of areas, based on trends in historical population growth, into its risk assessment contemporaneously with attention.
+The market then shifts, in the subsequent months, to account for adverse trends in coastal flooding exposure under projections of SLR and population growth.
+In- and out-of-sample predictability tests imply that the market is a laggard in integrating the hazard, reflecting a behavioral inattention to climate information.'
 publication: '*Available at SSRN 4058301*'
 ---